TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :iphone: Product: BitBox01
 :scroll: Title: Poking around the secure chip
 :nerd_face: Detail: Bad configuration of the secure chip leaves it redundant in the BitBox01 hardware design.
 This is not patchable.
-:eyes: Type: Break of existing security model, lead to re-assesment of security claims
+:eyes: Type: Break of existing security model, lead to re-assesment of public security claims
 :poop: Bug: Bad secure chip configuration.
 :sunglasses: Reporter: Saleem Rashid
 :dart: Explanation from reporter: https://saleemrashid.com/2018/11/26/breaking-into-bitbox/